-Active participation in the Catena-X data ecosystem: Implementation of the traceability use case, member of the Catena-X e.V. association and consortium member in the "Catena-X NEXT" research project. learn more learn more
+Active participation in the Catena-X data ecosystem: Implementation of the traceability use case, member of the Catena-X e.V. association and consortium member in the "Catena-X NEXT" research project.

 Sustainable products

 Greenhouse gas emissions of all DRÄXLMAIER products are identifiable and are in factored into cost calculations for new contracts.